BufferUnderflowException in Java: Understanding and Handling Data Underflow Errors

 try {

-} catch (BufferUnderflowException ex) {
+} catch (BufferUnderflowException e) {

-// Handle the exception or retry the operation
+// Handle the exception appropriately

 }